Homeschooling Kindergarten. 6 Popular Questions Parents Ask Homeschooling Kindergarten

 - Do you have younger children, and what are their routines?
 When homeschooling kindergarten, short 15-20 minute sessions are typical, so if you have a younger child, naptimes can be used to have a quiet phonics or math lesson.

 - What is your budget?
 Last but not least important is your budget and getting the most for the money you spend on homeschool curriculum.

-Look for resources like CTCMath who grant access to all grade levels for one affordable price.
+Look for resources like CTCMath that grant access to all grade levels for one affordable price.
 For one student, the rate is $14.97 a month or $98.50 yearly.
 For more than one student, the rate is $19.97 or $148.50 yearly.
-If your child finishes the kindergarten grade level during that year, you can move them onto the next grade!
+If your child finishes the kindergarten grade level during that year, you can move them on to the next grade!
 View a demo here.

 What Does a Typical Day Look Like When Homeschooling Kindergarten?

 Homeschool routines and schedules vary for every homeschooling family.
 It may take you a few weeks or a few months to find your sweet spot each school year.

 Yes, every school year.
 As your children get older, they learn to work more independently, and they may start a side business or get a job or attend more co-op classes.
 Your homeschool schedule will change from year to year.

 However, there are factors to consider when setting a routine, especially when starting to homeschool kindergarten with one of your children.

 Important Considerations When Setting a Routine for Homeschooling Kindergarten

 - Are there any legal subject requirements in your state for kindergarten?
 If there are no specific subject requirements, you have some flexibility.